aurorascharff/next15-account-selector/STEPS.md

 - Replace chevron icon inside with Ariakit.SelectArrow
 - Replace "absolute" div Ariakit.SelectPopover
 - Remove expanded useState for expanded state, add class "group" to the Ariakit.Select and use group-expanded for the icon rotate rather than the useState, showcase aria-expanded inside a component SelectButton
-- Replace item with Ariakit.SelectItem, and use data-active-item: rather than hover:, the active item functionality is built in to Ariakit and stylable with data-active-item, replace focus with data-focus-visible to differentiate between the mouse and keyboard focus correctly
+- Replace item with Ariakit.SelectItem, and use data-active-item: rather than hover:, the active item functionality is built in to Ariakit and stylable with data-active-item, replace focus with data-focus-visible to differentiate between the mouse and keyboard focus correctly, replace disabled: with aria-disabled:
 - Replace the account buttons with Ariakit.SelectItem as well, replace hover: with data-active-item:, the disabled={} prop now is correctly implemented behind the scenes by Ariakit, use aria-disabled to style it
 - Replace the selected item check with Ariakit.SelectItemCheck